 Summary

-White vertical and horizontal mixing is largely inhibited within Utah's Persistent Wintertime Cold-Air Pools (PCAPs) and emissions of particulate pollution and precursor gases accumulate to form extensive pollution episodes, some meteorological processes can still modulate their concentrations.
-These Cold-Air Pool Exchange Processes, comprising thermally driven circulations (diurnal mountain winds and the lake breeze), weak air-mass boundaries, and terrain-forced flows, were targeted by a small experiment in January and February 2017 to augment the Utah Wintertime Fine Particulate Study (UWFPS).
-The results of this study, summarized in this report, include the identification of influences of down-valley flows on concentrations of both particulate matter and ozone, and highlight the large pollution gradients that can result from airmass exchanges with the Great Salt Lake boundary layer.
+While vertical and horizontal mixing is largely inhibited within Utah's persistent wintertime cold-air pools (PCAPs) and emissions of particulate pollution and precursor gases accumulate to form extensive pollution episodes, some meteorological processes can still modulate their concentrations.
+These cold-air pool Exchange Processes, comprising thermally driven circulations (diurnal mountain winds and the lake breeze), weak air-mass boundaries, and terrain-forced flows, were targeted by a small experiment in January and February 2017 to augment the Utah Wintertime Fine Particulate Study (UWFPS).
+The results of this study, summarized in this report, include the identification of influences of down-valley flows on concentrations of both particulate matter and ozone, and highlight the large pollution gradients that can result from boundary-layer airmass exchanges between the Great Salt Lake and Salt Lake Valley.